tedicela/sqs-simple/README.md

 ];
 $worker = new SqsWorker($AwsConfig);

+/*
+  You can set an already authenticated SqsClient Object if set this you don't need to pass the AwsConfig above */
 // $worker->SqsClient = $ExistingSqsClient;
+/* seconds to wait before checking again if no messages was found */
 // $worker->Sleep = 10;
+/* how many seconds with wait for messages in SQS to be available in one check */
 // $worker->WaitTimeSeconds = 20;
+/* how many messages to get from queue when the worker checks */
 // $worker->MaxNumberOfMessages = 1;
+/*
+  After the worker get a message and starts elaborating it how many seconds the message should not be available to other workers */
 // $worker->VisibilityTimeout = 3600;

 $queueUrl = "<Your queueUrl>";